What is an STP?

 Who drew up the proposals?

-STPs are the NHS’ own proposals to improve services for patients.
-They are being built in partnership with democratically elected local councils and in discussion with the communities they serve.
+STPs are a way for the NHS to develop its own, locally appropriate proposals to improve health and care for patients.
+They are working in partnership with democratically elected local councils, drawing on the expertise of frontline NHS staff and on conversations about priorities with the communities they serve.

 A collaborative approach has allowed local leaders to plan around the needs of whole areas, not just those of individual organisations.